Data Analysis for Psychology in R-2

 Sem 1 Week 6 No Lecture

-Sem 1 Week 9 Assumptions & Diagnostics
+Sem 1 Week 9 Assumptions and diagnostics Assumptions and diagnostics

-Sem 1 Week 10 Bootstrapping
+Sem 1 Week 10 Bootstrapping and confidence intervals Bootstrapping

-Sem 1 Week 11 Categorical Predictor Analysis
+Sem 1 Week 11 Categorical predictors: Study brief

 ---